Latino Traditions: Celebrations, Cuisine, and Cultural Heritage

 La Semana Santa

-La Semana Santa, or Holy Week, happens in April and is a deeply meaningful time in Spain, Mexico, and across Latin America.
+La Semana Santa, or Week, happens in April and is a deeply meaningful time in Spain, Mexico, and across Latin America.
 This week-long observance commemorates the Passion, Death, and Resurrection of Jesus Christ, marked by solemn processions, prayers, masses, and other religious activities.

 The processions are a sight to see, with participants wearing traditional robes and carrying intricate floats depicting scenes from the Passion of Christ.
 It’s a moving spectacle that brings communities together in reflection and devotion.
 Each day of La Semana Santa has its own significance, from Palm Sunday to Good Friday and Easter Sunday.
-The streets come alive with the sound of marching bands, the aroma of incense, and the flicker of candlelight, creating a truly immersive experience.
+The streets come alive with the sound of marching bands, the aroma of incense, and the flicker of candlelight, creating a truly .

 CountryMajor TraditionKey Day